Close

 World's biggest battery

-Pumped storage hydropower is the world's largest battery technology, accounting for over 94 per cent of installed global energy storage capacity, well ahead of lithium-ion and other battery types.
+Pumped storage hydropower is the world's largest battery technology, with a global installed capacity of nearly 200 GW – this accounts for over 94% of the world’s long duration energy storage capacity, well ahead of lithium-ion and other battery types.

-The International Hydropower Association (IHA) estimates that pumped hydro projects worldwide store up to 9,000 gigawatt hours (GWh) of electricity.
+The International Hydropower Association (IHA) estimates that PSH projects worldwide store up to 9,000 gigawatt hours (GWh) of electricity.

 Gravity storage, grid-scale

-The rapid growth in variable renewable energy (VRE) sources such as solar and wind is increasing the need for stable, reliable storage solutions that can operate at utility-scale.
+The rapid growth in variable renewable energy (VRE) sources such as solar and wind is increasing the need for stable, reliable and flexible storage solutions that can operate at utility-scale.

-Pumped hydro offers services such as system inertia, frequency control, voltage regulation, storage and reserve power with rapid mode changes, and black-start capability.
+Pumped storage hydropower offers services such as system inertia, frequency control, voltage regulation, storage and reserve power with rapid mode changes, and black-start capability.
 All of these are vital to support the ever-growing proportion of variable renewables.

-Pumped hydro excels at long discharge duration and its high power capacity will be crucial in avoiding curtailment, reducing transmission congestion, and reducing overall costs and emissions in the power sector.
+PSH excels at long discharge duration and its high-power capacity is crucial in avoiding curtailment, reducing transmission congestion, and reducing overall costs and emissions in the power sector.

-In addition, pumped hydro enjoys several distinct advantages over other forms of energy storage due to its long asset life, low-lifetime cost and independence from raw materials.
+In addition, PSH enjoys several distinct advantages over other forms of energy storage due to its long asset life, low-lifetime cost, and independence from raw materials.

 Future potential

-Multiple studies have identified vast potential for pumped storage sites worldwide and there is growing research on possibilities for retrofitting disused mines, underground caverns, non-powered dams and conventional hydro plants.
+There is growing research and evidence for the benefits to retrofitting disused mines, underground caverns, non-powered dams and conventional hydropower plants.

-The flexibility and storage services provided by pumped storage hydropower are not yet adequately valued in many countries around the world, reducing private sector investment and holding back potential new projects.
+The flexibility and storage services provided by pumped storage hydropower are not yet adequately valued in many countries around the world, which has limited private sector investment and is holding back potential new projects.
+Investors need confidence, which governments can provide through designing electricity markets with flexibility in mind and to ensuring long-term revenue visibility.

-This was the conclusion of the International Forum on Pumped Storage Hydropower, a coalition of 13 governments led by the U.S. Department of Energy, with former Australian Prime Minister Malcolm Turnbull, the International Hydropower Association (IHA) and involving more than 70 multilateral banks, research institutes, NGOs and public and private companies.
+The International Forum on Pumped Storage Hydropower was formed in 2020 to research practical recommendations for governments and markets aimed at addressing the urgent need for green, long-duration energy storage in the clean energy transition.
+This forum was formed by a coalition of 13 governments led by the U.S. Department of Energy, with former Australian Prime Minister Malcolm Turnbull, the IHA and involving more than 70 multilateral banks, research institutes, NGOs and public and private companies.

 Further reading